2014 Heritage Cup Poster Contest

 The trophy for the Heritage Cup was designed by Earthquakes fan Rob Stevenson.
 It was cast in bronze and produced at Barnett Awards in El Dorado, CA.

-This year, the cup will be contested at the San Jose home game on August 2, 2014, and the Seattle home game on August 20, 2014.
-The trophy will be awarded after the August 20th game by Soccer Silicon Valley and the Sounders supporters.
+This year, the cup will be contested at the Seattle home game on June 20, 2015, and the San Jose home game on September 12, 2015.
+The trophy will be awarded after the September 12th game by Soccer Silicon Valley and the Sounders supporters.

 Heritage Cup 2013 Poster - click to enlarge